8ightfold/rust-enum/README.md

 You can find a working example on Godbolt [here](https://eightfold.godbolt.org/).

 ## Notes
+Reassigning values and tuple syntax are currently unsupported.
 If you run into any issues or have an idea, let me know!